belaja-akacija/scratchpad/README.md

 You don't have to specify an exact date.
 If you just specify a month, you will be taken to the directory of the current year's month. e.g `sr -d dec` --> equivalent to `cd /path/to/current/year/month`

-Likewise, specifying a date and month, will take you to the current year's month and day. e.g. `s -d 10 dec` --> `vim /path/to/current/year/month/10-12-YYYY`
+Likewise, specifying a date and month, will take you to the current year's month and day. e.g. `sr -d 10 dec` --> `vim /path/to/current/year/month/10-12-YYYY`

 ## Recommended dependencies:
 - Goyo plugin for vim, to declutter the scratchpad environment.